yamad/qmk_firmware/keyboards/jc65/v32u4/readme.md

 ![JC65](https://i.imgur.com/I4hCyBI.jpg)

 The JC65 PCB actually has two revisions: A QMK native version, and a PS2AVRGB version.
 Jchan offered both PCBs as options during the M65-A Round 1 group buy, and were also available choices for the 65% acrylic case group buy.
-In the near future both PCB versions should be available from keyclack.com when the storefront part opens.

 These docs are for the QMK version of the PCB.
 [More info on qmk.fm](http://qmk.fm/planck/)